Adhemar of Le Puy: Life

 Born around 1045 into the family of the Counts of Valentinois and elected Bishop of Le Puy around 1080, he was an advocate of the Gregorian Reform.
 Among his supporters were the future Pope Urban II and Raymond of Saint-Gilles, Count of Toulouse and the richest, most powerful nobleman in France.
 He was also said to have gone on pilgrimage to Jerusalem around 1086.
 He was the brother of William Hugh of Monteil, who was also a Crusader in the First Crusade.
 Adhemar most likely met Pope Urban II, when he visited Puy in August 1095.

-At the Council of Clermont in 1095, Adhemar showed great zeal for the crusade (there is evidence that Urban II had conferred with Adhemar before the council).
-Adhemar was named apostolic legate and appointed to lead the crusade by Pope Urban II on 27 November 1095.
+At the Council of Clermont in 1095, Adhemar showed great zeal for the crusade (there is evidence that Urban II had conferred with him before the council).
+He was named apostolic legate and appointed to lead the crusade by Pope Urban II on 27 November 1095.
 In part, Adhemar was selected to lead because he had already undertaken a pilgrimage to Jerusalem in 1086 and 1087.
-Following the announcement of the Crusade Adhemar spent the next year raising money and recruiting men.
+Following the announcement of the Crusade, her spent the next year raising money and recruiting men.
 Departing on 15 August 1096, he accompanied Raymond of Toulouse and his army to the east.
-Whilst Raymond and the other leaders often quarrelled with each other over the leadership of the crusade, Adhemar was always recognized as the spiritual leader of the crusade and was widely respected by the majority of the Crusaders.
+Whilst Raymond and the other leaders often quarreled with each other over the leadership of the crusade, Adhemar was always recognized as the spiritual leader of the crusade and was widely respected by the majority of the Crusaders.

-During the leg of the trip from Durazzo to Constantinople, in the Valley of Pelagonia, Adhemar was set upon by a group of Pecheneg mercenaries, when he had wandered too far from the majority of the Crusader forces.
-The Pechenegs beat and robbed Adhemar, but began to fight among themselves over his belongings; Adhemar was saved by Crusader forces who had noticed the disturbance.
-Once the army had reached Thessalonica, Adhemar decided to stay there for some time, due to sickness, whilst the Crusader forces moved onward.
-Adhemar eventually was able to rejoin the Crusaders.
+During the leg of the trip from Durazzo to Constantinople, in the valley of Pelagonia, Adhemar was set upon by a group of Pecheneg mercenaries, when he had wandered too far from the majority of the Crusader forces.
+The Pechenegs beat and robbed him, but began to fight among themselves over his belongings; Adhemar was saved by Crusader forces who had noticed the disturbance.
+Once the army had reached Thessalonica, Adhemar decided to stay there for some time due to sickness, whilst the Crusader forces moved onward, and eventually was able to rejoin them.